 The Hazards of Dry Ice

-Though dry ice sounds harmless enough, the U.S. Department of Transportation classifies it as a hazardous material.
+The U.S. Department of Transportation classifies dry ice as a hazardous material.
 Here’s why:

-Not to mention, because dry is is so cold, it can potentially harm skin.
-If your hands come in contact with dry ice for an extended period of time, you can suffer frostbite.
+Additionally, because dry ice is so cold, it can potentially harm the skin.
+If your hands come in contact with dry ice for an extended period of time, you can get frostbite.